uvaai/ml1/_schedules/1 Fall 2022/index.md

 The programming and writing assignment will both be graded on a 1 to 10 scale. and at the end of the course an average for both these elements will be computed.
 The SOWISO exercises have automatic feedback, so they will only be graded on a *pass/fail* basis.

-Completing all the chapters is required in order to recieve a pass for this element.
+Completing all the SOWISO chapters is required in order to recieve a pass for this element.
+The minimum satisfactory average grade from the assignments is a 4.5 and the minimum grade for the exam is also a 4.5.
 If all elements are completed  satisfactorily, your final grade for the course is computed as:

     40% programming average + 20% written average + 40% exam grade